 - Physical Therapy.
 Exercises help strengthen and stretch the ligaments and muscles of the knee so that it functions properly and is protected.

 - Anti-inflammatory medications help reduce pain and expedite the healing process.

 In most cases, patients who respond well to non-operative treatment recover quickly.

 When the injury is classified as Grade 3, the torn PCL can be repaired using arthroscopic surgery.
 During the procedure, the orthopedic surgeon detaches the damaged ligament and replaces it with a ligament graft, that’s taken from the patient’s hamstrings or from those of a cadaver.
 The goal of this procedure is to stabilize the knee joint and return the PCL to its normal anatomical position in the knee.

 Illustration 2– Arthroscopic surgery is used to repair a torn PCL

 Patients are usually allowed to go home the same day as this surgery.
 After a week or two of rest, physical therapy can begin.
 Under the guidance of a physical therapist and the operating surgeon, patients can expect to fully recover anywhere between 8-12 months.

 Contacting an Orthopedic Specialist

 If you’ve been told, or think, you have a PCL tear, please give us a call.
 We’ll get you in to see one of our orthopedic specialists right away.
 Under their guidance, you can rest easy knowing that a full recovery is entirely possible.

-For patients suffering knee pain due to injury, arthritis or degenerative condition, the comprehensive Sports Medicine Team at Orthopaedic Institute of Central Jersey utilizes the experience and expertise of Board Certified Orthopedic Surgeons and Sports Medicine Specialists to diagnose and treat conditions of the knee.
+For patients suffering knee pain due to injury, arthritis or degenerative condition, the comprehensive Sports Medicine Team at Orthopaedic Institute Brielle Orthopaedics utilizes the experience and expertise of Board Certified Orthopedic Surgeons and Sports Medicine Specialists to diagnose and treat conditions of the knee.
 Contact us today to schedule a consultation with one of our awarded specialists!